B.A. 1975, Augustana College, Sioux Falls, SD

 Lawrence G. Haggerty Faculty Award for Research Excellence (2009)

 Deepa Valsangkar (Ph.D. student)

-Dr. Downs is currently accepting new Ph.D. students into his lab
+Dr. Downs is not currently accepting new Ph.D. students into his lab